getsentry/examples/python/celery/README.md

 Surfing to http://127.0.0.1:5000/ when the frontend is running will attempt to trigger two Celery tasks: the good task and the bad task.

 If triggering those tasks causes any exceptions, they will be displayed in the browser (because DEBUG is enabled in Flask).
 If they succeed, you will see "Hello World." in your browser.

+## Cleaning Up

+Pressing Ctrl-C once in each terminal window should stop the Broker, the web frontend, and the Celery Worker.

+`docker rm rabbit` will delete the Docker container that was launched for the Broker.
+The disk images that were downloaded can be listed with `docker images` and manually removed with `docker rmi IMAGE_ID`.

+`rm -r celery_example` will delete the virtualenv directory containing all the installed Python packages.

 ## Contributing